catalystneuro/clandinin-lab-to-nwb/src/clandinin_lab_to_nwb/brezovec/brezovec_notes.md

 This describes all the data available in the paper.
 ![Figure 1a](./images/figure_1a.png)

+Figure caption
-Overview of pipeline.
+>  Overview of pipeline.
 After dissection of the posterior head cuticle, the fly is mounted under a two-photon microscope and walks on an air-suspended ball in the dark.
 GCaMP6f is expressed pan-neuronally, as is a structural marker, tdTomato.
-Volumes were acquired at 1.8 Hz at a resolution of 2.6 x 2.6 x 5um for 30 minutes to capture neural activity; a subsequent anatomical scan was taken at higher
+Volumes were acquired at 1.8 Hz at a resolution of 2.6 x 2.6 x 5um for 30 minutes to capture neural activity; a subsequent anatomical scan was taken at higher spatial resolution (0.6um x 0.6um x 1um).
+The structural marker was used to correct brain motion.
+All nine datasets were registered into a single mean brain using the structural marker; these warp parameters were then applied to the functional neural data to bring all flies into the same space.

 615 um = 1024 * 0.6 um  (so you can infer from this how the images that we get are oriented).